iloveitaly/hyper-focus/README.md

 ```shell
 sudo launchctl unload /Library/LaunchDaemons/homebrew.mxcl.hyper-focus.plist
 ```
+-->

 <!--
-(TODO: still need to ensure that this works on restart, since it seems to do the same operation as `sudo brew services ...`) (TODO: note about permissions, needing to remove logfiles, when switching between non-root and root) (TODO I think we can remove this when https://github.com/Homebrew/homebrew-services/issues/554 is resolved) -->
+(TODO: still need to ensure that this works on restart, since it seems to do the same operation as `sudo brew services ...`) (TODO: note about permissions, needing to remove logfiles, when switching between non-root and root) TODO add something about the full disk permissions and accessibility permissions (TODO I think we can remove this when https://github.com/Homebrew/homebrew-services/issues/554 is resolved) -->